fardog/static_template/README.md

 The following commands are available to you:

-- `grunt dev` — Build the site in development mode.
+- `grunt dev` — Build the site in development mode, run a local server, and watch for changes.
 This will compile SCSS to CSS and create your `index.html` file in the root of your project, which will link to your development javascript and compiled CSS files.
+If you make any changes to the contents of the `/src/` directory, it will trigger a reload on the development server, which runs on http://localhost:8002/
 - `grunt deploy` — This will build your complete site in the `www` directory, including minimized CSS and Javascript which are ready for deployment.
 All files that are included in the `assets/img/` directory will automatically be copied to their places in `www`.

-**Note:** a local web-serving script is not included.
-On Mac OS X, I serve the development or production site by `cd`-ing to the project root or `www` respectively and running `python -m SimpleHTTPServer 8001` to start serving the directory on `http://localhost:8001`.
-You can use your server of choice for testing.

 The MIT License (MIT)
 ---------------------